skinny85/graalvm-truffle-tutorial/part-07/ReadMe.md

 [`FuncDeclStmtNode` class](src/main/java/com/endoflineblog/truffle/part_07/nodes/stmts/FuncDeclStmtNode.java).
-We create a new `StmtBlockRootNode`, get a `CallTarget` from it, and finally wrap that in the same `FunctionObject` that we've seen [in the last article](../part-06/src/main/java/com/endoflineblog/truffle/part_06/runtime/FunctionObject.java) used for the built-in functions -- except we pass the number of parameters the function takes, in order for the dispatch code mentioned above to be able to extend the arguments with `undefined` if the calling code passed fewer of them than the function declares.
+We create a new `StmtBlockRootNode`, get a `CallTarget` from it, and wrap that in the same `FunctionObject` that we've seen [in the last article](../part-06/src/main/java/com/endoflineblog/truffle/part_06/runtime/FunctionObject.java) used for the built-in functions
+(with one small change -- we pass the number of parameters the function takes, in order for the dispatch code mentioned above to be able to extend the arguments with `undefined` if the calling code passed fewer of them than the function declares), and finally add that `FunctionObject` to the global scope.

 We need a reference to the `TruffleLanguage` instance from an `execute()` method in `FuncDeclStmtNode`